pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 ## PDEP-9 History

 - 5 March 2023: Initial version
-- 30 May 2023: Major refactoring to use the pandas existing API and the dataframe interchange API
+- 30 May 2023: Major refactoring to use the pandas existing API, the dataframe interchange API and to make the user be explicit to load the plugins